 2014 Russia’s annexation of Crimea and the War in Donbas.

 2014 King Juan Carlos I of Spain abdicates; his son becomes King Felipe VI.

-2014 The people in Scotland votes to remain in the United Kingdom.
+2014 The people in Scotland voted to remain in the United Kingdom.

 2014 Narendra Modi is elected as the Prime Minister of India.